Department Manager, Retail Store Salary

 Common Career Paths for Department Manager, Retail Store

-Retail Department Managers who go on to become Human Resources Managers may see their salaries climb quite a bit.
-Median pay for Human Resources Managers is $59K annually.
+For Retail Department Managers, progressing to a Human Resources Manager role may result in a significant raise.
+On average, a Human Resources Manager can earn $59K annually.
 Becoming a Retail Store Assistant Manager or a Retail Store Manager is a common transition from a Retail Department Manager role.

 Department Manager, Retail Store Job Listings